 To gain an approval from ASSI that requires a Safety Management System (SMS) the applicant must first describe the system as part of their Manual set.
 The required contents of such a system to be described can be found in the OTAC on Safety Management Systems.

-The Safety Management System checklist is also a good guide the expected content of the system.
+The Safety Management System checklist (also available in MS Word format) is also a good guide of the expected content of the system.
 The checklist questions are either green or white.
 The green questions are those that need to be completed before an approval can be granted, basically set up items.
-The white questions are reviewed after an appropriate period to allow the system to operate and provide evidence of SMS outputs..
+The white questions are reviewed after an appropriate period to allow the system to operate and provide evidence of SMS outputs.

 ASSI considers an SMS is bespoke to every organisation depending on its size and complexity.
 This will also impact on the speed that it evolves.

-Dependent on this the ASSI Regulatory Team will set the timescale for a SMS review to allow the completion of the checklist white questions.
-This follow up review will look at SMS outputs such as:
+Dependent on this, the ASSI Regulatory Team will set the timescale for an SMS review to allow the completion of the checklist white questions.
+This follow-up review will look at SMS outputs such as:

 - Risk registers/mitigation actions